 This is not a How To document on encrypting your TSM backups to the HFS but a consideration of the methods of encryption key handling and their implications.
 For instructions on how to encrypt your data backups to HFS, please review our page on how to encrypt files for backup.

 Encryptkey prompt: If you set the

 prompt, TSM prompts for the encryption password for each backup, archive, and restore session.
 The key is not saved anywhere on the local client machine or on the server.
 Thus, if the key is lost, the data cannot be decrypted.

 Encryptkey save: If you set the

 save, you are only prompted the first time you perform a backup or archive operation.
 The password is stored (in encrypted form itself) in the TSM password file (Mac, Linux, Solaris) or the registry (Windows).
 Thereafter, TSM does not prompt for the password, but continues to use this key to encrypt data that qualifies for the encryption process.
-If the TSM password file is lost or overwritten then the user will be prompted for the encryption key when next attempting a backup, archive or restore of data qualifying for encryption.
+If the encryption key (in the password file/registry) is lost or overwritten then the user will be prompted for the encryption key when next attempting a backup, archive or restore of data qualifying for encryption.
 If you cannot recall this key, the data cannot be decrypted.

 2. Moving from a Prompted or Saved key to a Generated key

 3.1.
 If the TSM client is now using the

 encryptkey generate setting, what happens when restoring a file encrypted by a saved key?

-If the TSM password file exists, it appears that the TSM client will restore and decrypt the file OK (regardless of whether the
+If the TSM password file/registry entry exists, it appears that the TSM client will restore and decrypt the file OK (regardless of whether the

 passwordaccess is set to